maxnd/mxMarkEdit/README.md

 ---

+🗣️ See some nice presentations on why and how a manager, a university profossor and a student might  use mxMarkEdit in the [wiki section](https://github.com/maxnd/mxMarkEdit/wiki).

+---

 😀 Do you use mxMarkEdit, and you feel that it has far too many shortcuts and functionalities that definitely make it not for humans?
 Download [this nice wallpaper](https://github.com/maxnd/mxMarkEdit/raw/main/wallpaper/wallpaper-mxmarkedit.png) to show everybody why!

 ---